sasiik/pyqtplanner/readme.md

 --sqlite3_connection.py - DB connection

---compiledapp folder contains YandexPlanner.exe version
+--App folder contains YandexPlanner.exe version (path: App/dist/main/YandexPlanner)

 -Other files are just service files.
 You can read more about code in commentaries inside the code files-